 Take plenty of pictures and stop by the visitor center to learn more about the geology and ecology of this state park as well.
 If you coordinate your trip correctly, you might have the chance to attend the Annual Atlatl Competition.
 A competition in which participants put their skills on display using ancient replica spears.

 For our more avid hikers and thrill seekers, you won’t find a better place to play in the desert than Valley of Fire.
-From intense hikes to ATV trails, Valley of Fire has everything to offer and Viator can help you book them.
+From intense hikes to ATV trails, Valley of Fire has everything to offer.
 It’s as simple as choosing the activity you wish to experience, whether it be a private Valley of Fire hiking tour and sightseeing adventure.
 Or driving a buggy through the amazing red rock formations, Valley of Fire has virtually endless options.

 The Valley of Fire is a destination everyone should have on their bucket list, from hikers to off-road enthusiasts and romantics.
 Considering it’s close proximity to Las Vegas, it’s an ideal location for tourists as well and won’t take up much of your day.

 Rest assured, a quick trip to see some of the most beautiful landscapes you could imagine will be well worth the drive.